flucoma/flucoma-docs/doc/Transients.rst

 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulationToolkit
 :see-also: BufTransients,Sines,HPSS
-:description: A real-time transient modeller on its input.
+:description: Separate transients from a signal.
 :discussion:
-   It implements declicking algorithm from chapter 5 of "Digital Audio Restoration" by Godsill, Simon J., Rayner, Peter J.W. with some bespoke improvements on the detection function tracking.
+   This implements a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding material.
+It creates an autoregressive model of the samples' time series (no FFT processing is used), so that when a given sample doesn't fit the model (it's "error" or anomalous-ness) goes above ``threshFwd`` it is determined to be a transient.
+The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the autoregressive model.
+The algorithm then estimates what should have happened during the transient period if the signal had followed its normal path, and resynthesises this estimate, removing the anomaly considered as the transient.

     The algorithm will take an audio in, and will divide it in two outputs:
     	* the transients, estimated from the signal and extracted from it;
-   	* the remainder of the material, as estimated by the algorithm.
+    	* the remainder of the material, as estimated by the algorithm, with the click replaced with an estimate.

-   	The whole process is based on the assumption that a transient is an element that is deviating from the surrounding material, as sort of click or anomaly.
-The algorithm then estimates what should have happened if the signal had followed its normal path, and resynthesises this estimate, removing the anomaly which is considered as the transient.
+    The algorithm implemented is from chapter 5 of "Digital Audio Restoration" by Godsill, Simon J., Rayner, Peter J.W. with some bespoke improvements on the detection function tracking.

 :process: The audio rate version of the object.
 :output: An array of two audio streams: [0] is the transient extracted, [1] is the rest.
-The latency between the input and the output is (blockSize + padSize - order) samples.
+The latency between the input and the output is ``((blockSize + padSize) - order)`` samples.

 :control in: